UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/EGY.md

 ---
-title: ...through qualitative research tools that unlock financial needs and behavior
+title: ...through qualitative research tools that unlock financial needs and behavior in the context of rural resilience
 parent: Help people understand
 layout: default